aaronkjones/noobs-term/CONTRIBUTING.md

 # Contributing

-If you find a bug or would like to add a feature, please create a pull request.
+To contribute to this project, please follow the below steps:

+- Create an issue
-* Fork repo and create a branch from master
+- Fork repo and create a branch from master
-* Update the documentation if required
+- Update the documentation if required
-* Submit a pull request
+- Submit a pull request